Alpha-NML Universal Predictors: -NML as an alternative to NML

+where the inequality is due to the fact that for finite $\mathcal{X}$ we have $p_{\theta}(x^n) \leq 1$ for every $\theta$ and $x^n$, and the final equality is due to the fact that $w$ is a probability distribution on $\Theta$. \end{enumerate} \end{IEEEproof}

+Theorem 2 helps us to answer the two questions that arose in Section \ref{ANML}.
+In fact, the theorem highlights the fundamental role of the prior distribution $w$ on the existence of $\alpha$-NML.
+Even when the NML does not exist, one can carefully choose $w$ so that the $\alpha$-NML converges.
+In particular, condition 3) shows an interesting interplay between the prior $w$ and the parameter $\alpha$, when the parameter space $\Theta$ is countable.
+Note that the sum in \eqref{WAlphaCond} is a non-decreasing function of $\alpha$: when $\alpha = 1$, the sum always converges since $w$ is a probability distribution, while it diverges in the limit $\alpha\to\infty$.
+Since the $\alpha$-NML gets closer to the NML as $\alpha$ grows, Equation \eqref{WAlphaCond} suggests that, for a given $w$, one should choose the largest possible $\alpha$ such that $\sum_{\theta} w(\theta)^{1/\alpha}$ converges.

-which is the well-known class of \emph{mixture estimators}.
-When the parametric family under consideration is the class of discrete memoryless sources, one retrieves well-known estimators depending on the chosen prior $w$.
-For example, when $w$ is the uniform distribution, one obtains the Laplace estimator \cite{davisson1,rissanen1}, while the Krichevsky-Trofimov estimator is obtained when $w$ is a Dirichlet distribution with parameters $\frac{1}{2}$.
+In general, however, good choices of $w$ and $\alpha$ will depend on the detailed structure of parameter space $\Theta$ and the associated probability distributions.
+For example, for the special case $\alpha=1,$ we can connect to the classic literature on mixture estimators.
+Namely, when the parametric family under consideration is the class of discrete memoryless sources, one retrieves well-known estimators depending on the chosen prior $w$: when $w$ is the uniform distribution, one obtains the Laplace estimator \cite{davisson1,rissanen1}, while the Krichevsky-Trofimov estimator is obtained when $w$ is a Dirichlet distribution $D(\frac{1}{2},\dots,\frac{1}{2})$.
 The NML predictor is instead retrieved in the limit $\alpha \to \infty$, provided that for every $x^n\in\mathcal{X}^n$, $\sup_{\theta} p_{\theta}(x^n)$ is achieved for a $\theta$ such that $w(\theta) > 0$.
 This condition is achieved in particular for a prior $w$ such that $w(\theta) > 0$ for every $\theta\in\Theta$.